5331 Pleasant View Rd. Memphis, TN 38134

 Additional Care

 Each dog is visually checked daily.
 We want to assure the dog remains in good health for its entire stay.
 If for any reason something abnormal is found, we will take your pup to the vet and you are contacted, immediately.
 We will go over what the vet found, as well as treatment recommendations and cost, if any is needed.
-You will have the option for RBAH treat your pup, or you can take your pup to its regular vet.
+You will have the option for one of our trusted vets to treat your pup, or you can take your pup to its regular vet.
 However, if it is an emergency, care will be provided immediately.
-RBAH will, to the minimum necessary, treat your pet until you can be reached.
+One of our trusted vets will, to the minimum necessary, treat your pet until you can be reached.

 Medications